the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 [Enzyme](https://github.com/airbnb/enzyme) is a testing utility by Airbnb to assert, manipulate and traverse your React components.
 You can use it to conduct unit tests to complement your snapshot tests in React.

-Let's see how you can use enzyme.
+Let's see how you can use Enzyme.
 First you have to install it since it doesn't come by default with *create-react-app*.
 It comes also with an extension to use it in React.

 {title="Command Line",lang="text"}
 ~~~~~~~~